 From major sales accounts to fast-food workers, sales and service employees are often the backbone of the local economy.
 In the Carrollton North neighborhood, they truly stand out.
 NeighborhoodScout's exclusive analysis identifies this neighborhood as having a higher percentage of sales and service workers than 99.8% of all American neighborhoods.

-The Carrollton North neighborhood stands out for having an average per capita income lower than 97.5% of the neighborhoods in the United States.
+One of the unique characteristics of the Carrollton North neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.5% of the neighborhoods in America.
 Also of note, 74.9% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 In addition, neighborhoodScout's analysis shows that the Carrollton North neighborhood has a greater concentration of residents currently enrolled in college than 98.2% of the neighborhoods in the U.S. With 24.7% of the population here attending college, this is very much a college-focused neighborhood.